Writing Workshops Paris 2023

-With two sessions to choose from, Writing Workshops Paris 2023 brings together fiction and nonfiction writers for an intensive four days of workshops, craft seminars, one-on-one conferences, and in-depth discussions on the craft and business of writing.
+Writing Workshops Paris with Ramona Ausubel, Mark Gottlieb, and Yara Zgheib brings together Fiction and Nonfiction writers and Poets for an intensive week of workshops, craft seminars, one-on-one conferences, and in-depth discussions on the craft and business of writing.
 Our program is inclusive, intentionally small, and takes place in the middle of Literary Paris, rich with history and inspiration.

-Each workshop will have no more than 10 participants each.
-All writers will submit two completed pieces of writing.
-One submission will be workshopped by your cohort and instructor and a second piece will be submitted for your one-on-one meeting with your workshop leader.
+Each genre workshop will have no more than 10 participants.
+All writers in Mark Gottlieb's nonfiction workshop and Yara Zgheib's fiction workshop will submit two completed pieces of writing.
+One submission will be workshopped by your genre-cohort and instructor and a second piece will be submitted for your one-on-one meeting with your workshop leader.
+Writers in Ramona Ausubel's generative workshop, which is open to all genres, will come to Paris and generate new writing throughout the city each day.
 Daily craft talks are open to all participants and led by program staff or faculty.

-Though our admissions process is competitive and the quality of writing high, all interested writers are encouraged to apply by March 31st, 2023.
+Though our admissions process is competitive and the quality of writing high, all interested writers are encouraged to apply.

-Fiction Instructor Ramona Ausubel’s fifth book, The Last Animal, a novel, will be out in April, 2023 from Riverhead Books.
+Generative Writing Workshop (For All Genres) Instructor Ramona Ausubel's fifth book, The Last Animal, a novel, was published in April, 2023 from Riverhead Books.
 Her previous books are Awayland: stories, Sons and Daughters of Ease and Plenty, A Guide to Being Born and No One is Here Except All of Us.
 She is the recipient of the PEN/USA Fiction Award, the Cabell First Novelist Award and has been a finalists for both the California and Colorado Book Awards and the New York Public Library Young Lions Award.
 Her work has been published in The New Yorker, The New York Times, The Paris Review daily, One Story, Tin House, The Oxford American, Ploughshares and elsewhere.
 She is a professor at Colorado State University, on faculty at the Bennington Writing Seminars and has taught at Tin House, Writing by Writers, the Community of Writers, Breadloaf Environmental Conference and elsewhere.
 She lives in Boulder, Colorado with her family.

 Lodging at the Hôtel Trianon Rive Gauche